ibm-cloud-docs/overview/glossary/glossary.md

 ### namespace
 {: #x2031005}

 A collection of repositories that store images in a registry.
 A namespace is associated with an IBM Cloud account, which can include multiple namespaces.
-See also [image](#x2024928), [private image repository](#x8439215).
+See also [image](#x2024928).

 ### NAT
 {: #x2245519}